skoolkid/skoolkit/sphinx/source/html-templates.rst

 list_item
 ---------
-The ``list_item`` template is the subtemplate used by the :ref:`t_list` template to format each item in the list.
+The ``list_item`` template is the subtemplate used by the :ref:`t_list` template to format each item in the list, and also by the :ref:`t_changelog_item_list` subtemplate to format each item in a changelog item list.

 It contains the following identifier (in addition to the universal identifiers):

-* ``item`` - replaced by the text of the item
+* ``item`` - replaced by the text of the list item

 To see the default ``list_item`` template, run the following command::